The Dick Van Dyke Show: Crossovers

-Theme
+Opening

+During the first season, the show opened with headshots of Van Dyke, followed by stills from episodes.
+For the second season, Reiner and director John Rich devised a new opening sequence, in which Rob would be seen entering the home and greeting Laura.
+There were several versions of the opening, used at random; in some episodes Rob would trip over an ottoman, and in other episodes he would step around it.

 The show's theme was by Earle Hagen, who also wrote many other TV series themes, including those for The Andy Griffith Show, Gomer Pyle, U.S.M.C., I Spy, and The Mod Squad.

 While his wife is away, Buddy becomes the Petries' houseguest.

 In a 2004 TVLand Awards appearance, Van Dyke revealed Morey Amsterdam's lyrics for the show's theme song:

 So you think that you've got trouble?